stenglein-lab/viral_variant_caller/README.md

-# viral_variant_caller
+# viral_variant_caller / cdphe_sequencing branch

-This repository contains a pipeline for calling single nucleotide and structural variants in viral populations.
+This repository branch contains a pipeline to generate SARS-CoV-2 sequences for a project to do SARS-CoV-2 genome sequencing from Colorado.

-### Installation
+### To analyze a dataset

 To download this pipeline, run: